Disability Access Route to Education Scheme

 DARE applicants are informed by letter at the end of June if they are eligible or not for the DARE scheme.
 Full details of a recheck process are available on the DARE website: www.accesscollege.ie.
 If you are eligible for DARE you will then be considered for a DARE reduced points place under certain criteria.

 To be considered for a DARE reduced points place, applicants must meet the minimum requirements of a course.
-Applicants are then considered for places when they are within a 50 point band below the cut off point at the time when the DARE offers are made through the CAO.
+Please check the individual reuqirements for each course that you are applying to.
+Eligible applicants are then considered for places when they are within a 50 point band below the cut off point at the time when the DARE offers are made through the CAO.
 Students with sensory disabilities (such as visual or hearing impairments) and students with physical disabilities will be prioritised when allocating DARE places.

-DARE reduced points and merit offers are made through CAO and are in round 1 and sometimes in round 2 if there are places still available.
+DARE reduced points and merit offers are made through CAO and are in round 1 and some reduced points offers are made in round 2 if there are places still available.
 If you get a DARE reduced points offer this will appear as a regular offer online through the CAO.
-You will then receive a letter to inform you that you have received a DARE offer and that if you accept the place you must register fully with the Disability Support Service and attend the DSS Orientation as these are part of the conditions of the DARE offer.
+You will then receive a letter from the DSS to inform you that you have received a DARE offer, and that if you accept the place you must register fully with the Disability Support Service and attend the DSS Orientation as these are part of the conditions of the DARE offer.

 What DARE places are available in CIT?

-CIT has a guideline quota of 5% of reduced points DARE places on all first year undergraduate programmes.
+CIT has a guideline quota of 5% of reduced points DARE places on all first year full time undergraduate programmes.
+Many DARE students get enough points for the course of their choice each year.

 To see the guideline number of places available on each individual course in CIT, please download this document: